nidone/AI-Safety-Project/conclusions.md

 ## Discussions

 - **Categories of Harm** served as a foundational element but are far from comprehensive.
 Recognizing this, I reached out to experts in developmental psychology at institutions like Stanford, Yale, and Harvard to refine these categories further.
 Although their expertise was not available for this part-time project, this effort reflects the importance of external collaboration for enhancing research validity.
-- **LLM-driven Scoring** My approach involved using GPT-4o to score responses from other LLMs.
-As expected, scoring was not always consistent.
-Scoring inconsistencies could occur between different versions of the GPT-4 family, and even within the same version.
+- **LLM-driven Scoring** involved using GPT-4o to score responses from other LLMs.
+As expected, scoring by this aprroach was not always consistent -- inconsistencies could occur between different versions of the GPT-4 family, and even within the same version.
 However, this method seems to strike the right balance between accuracy and efficiency, while remaining cost-effective (less than $1 to evaluate 13 responses from 5 LLMs).

 ## Future Work